MileHacker Logo

 Additional Documentation

-Keep electronic copies of all key documents on your phone or in the cloud.
+Keep electronic copies of all key documents on your phone or within the cloud.
 Store physical copies apart from the originals for added security.

 Proof of accommodation: Hotel bookings, rental agreements, or an invitation letter from a host inside France are cases of acceptable proof.

 No special permits are generally needed for tourism activities in Rouen or other parts of mainland France.
-No specific health-related entry requirements regarding vaccinations or medical certificates are in place for travelers.
+No specific health-related entry requirements regarding vaccinations or medical certificates are set up for travelers.

 Emergency Contact Information & Procedures